Skip to content

 A commitment to craftmanship

-My name is Patricia Burgaya, and I am a designer with Danish and Catalan heritage.
+My name is Patricia Burgaya, and I am a women’s tailor with Danish and Catalan heritage.
 From a young age, I have been passionate about creating clothing, and I have pursued this dream with determination.

 I earned my degree in fashion design from Copenhagen and gained diverse experience through internships in both fast and slow fashion across Europe.
 It quickly became clear that I couldn’t work in the fast fashion environment.
 I needed to find a way to stay true to myself and my values, respecting the supply chain and creating a brand that slows the process down, honoring the craftsmanship and expertise involved in garment making.

-This led to the establishment of Casa Burgaya, my house of conscious fashion design.
-Here, I strive to move Danish brands’ manufacturing to Europe and work with craftsmanship in my studio in Odense.
-I specialized in couture embroidery through a scholarship to Ecole Lesage in Paris.
+This led to the establishment of Casa Burgaya, my home of conscious fashion design and craftmanship.
+Here, I strive to move Danish brands’ manufacturing to Europe and work with craftsmanship and classic tailoring in my studio in Odense.
+I specialized in couture embroidery through scholarships to Ecole Lesage in Paris.
 This art form brings me into close proximity with the materials and beautifully honors craftsmanship.

 History